jedisct1/rust-sthash/README.md

 The construction relies on:

 - A composition of two ϵ-almost-∆-universal functions, NH and Poly1305.
 See the [Adiantum](https://tosc.iacr.org/index.php/ToSC/article/view/7360/6530) paper for a justification of this composition.
-- The CSHAKE function as a XOF to derive the NH, Poly1305 and finalization keys, and KMAC to produce the final tag.
+- The cSHAKE function as a XOF to derive the NH, Poly1305 and finalization keys, and KMAC to produce the final tag.

 The current code is portable, written in safe Rust, and has a lot of room for optimization.